 In addition, HDFC has also provided funds for the construction of rainwater harvesting structures to prevent soil erosion, in 8 villages of the Chhindwara district of Madhya Pradesh.
 A ridge-to-valley approach has been adopted and resulted in the construction of many trenches, stone bunds, farm bunds, and more.
 It has aided the irrigation treatment of approximately 40 hectares of land so far.
 Further, HDFC Bank’s Parivartan Yojana has transformed the lives of around 12.3 million individuals in 16 districts of Uttar Pradesh by providing solar street lights, stone bunding at farms, low-cost vermicompost units, Gabian structure for check dams, and irrigation through sprinkle system.

 Reliance Foundation, the CSR division of Reliance Industries, has undertaken numerous programs to enhance water conservation through its ‘Bharat India Jodo’ flagship program.
-This program follows a watershed-approach and adopts local water conservation methods, across 12 states.
-Having built more than 11,000 water harvesting structures, the focus is on spreading awareness on judicious use of water among villagers in about 3,900 villages across India.
+This program follows a watershed approach and adopts local water conservation methods, across 12 states.
+Having built more than 11,000 water harvesting structures, the focus is on spreading awareness on efficient use of water among villagers in about 3,900 villages across India.

 These structures can cumulatively hold up to 85 billion liters of rainwater and serve as a source for irrigation.
 Reliance Foundation also educates farmers regarding the implementation of soil and moisture protection, conservation strategies, to facilitate mitigation of situations of drought and water scarcity.
 So far, it has succeeded in bringing 38,500 hectares of land under assured irrigation.

 Under the Yashoda River Rejuvenation Project, the Yashoda riverbed was deepened and widened to a length of 442km, covering 121 villages across rural Maharashtra.
-This initiative helped irrigate 110,633 acres of land through the direct lifting of water to riverbeds and wells.
+This initiative to conserve water has helped irrigate 110,633 acres of land through the direct lifting of water to riverbeds and wells.
 Due to this intervention, the crop yield improved drastically and the livelihood of 14,162 farmers was strengthened.

 Paani Foundation is a non-profit organization founded by actor, Aamir Khan that is actively working on drought prevention and watershed management.
 Every year, it organizes the Satyamev Jayate Water Cup, in which participating villages have to complete the maximum work on watershed development within their habitats before the monsoon season begins.
 Bajaj Foundation rendered assistance worth INR24 crore for the Satyamev Jayate Water Cup in 2018, which covered 100 talukas from Vidharbha and Marathwada regions.